-To understand how Decidim works, we need to distinguish between participatory spaces and components and features.
-The participatory spaces are the channels that citizens can participate through when public decisions are being taken, such as participatory processes, citizen initiatives, public consultations and assemblies and Councils.
-Whereas participatory components and features are mechanisms that enable interaction between users of the platform and the various participatory spaces.
-Participatory components include proposals, surveys, voting, results, pages, meetings, etc.
+To understand how Decidim works, we need to distinguish between participatory spaces and components.
+The participatory spaces are the channels that citizens can participate through when public decisions are being taken.
+These are participatory processes, initiatives, consultations and assemblies.
+Whereas participatory components are mechanisms that enable interaction between users of the platform and the various participatory spaces.
+These include meetings, pages, proposals and surveys.

 Therefore, a participatory space as a participatory process, in the various stages, can incorporate several components such as face-to-face meetings, proposals, surveys and results and the monitoring of these.